Anticipation - The Blog - U.S.A.

 Hallway of Minute Suites Express at JFK Airport

 Photo Above: This is the hallway to the private suites.
 Each room has a NYC name to it, like “Wall Street.”
+The whole space was very clean!

 work station inside a suite at Minute Suites Express at JFK